Rich and Fudgy Dark Chocolate Brownies

 Ingredients and substitutes

-- Dark Chocolate - You know how I feel about my chocolate.
-If you are going to bake with chocolate, use the best quality chocolate you can get.
-Nothing is worse than to bake a beautiful recipe and realize you didn't take it to its ultimate luxury.
+- Chocolate – You know how I feel about my chocolate.
+If you are going to bake with chocolate, use the best quality dark chocolate for the best chocolate flavor.
+Please do not use baking chocolate.
+Nothing is worse than baking a beautiful recipe and realizing you didn’t take it to its ultimate luxury.
+You can also use dark chocolate chips,

-- Sugar - The white sugar adds a bit of crisp skin on the top and the dark keeps it deliciously soft and moist with that distinct taste from the molasses.
+- Sugar – The white sugar adds a bit of crisp skin to the top.
+You can replace half the sugar with brown sugar for a fudgy texture as it keeps it deliciously soft and moist with that distinct taste from the molasses.

-- Eggs - The eggs work as a leavening agent here.
-Notice we don't have any baking powder or baking soda in this recipe.
+- Eggs – Large eggs work as a leavening agent here.
+Notice we don’t have any baking powder or baking soda in this recipe.

-- Cocoa powder - I use Dutch-processed dark cocoa powder.
-It's what gives the brownies that dense dark chocolate color and texture.
+- Unsweetened cocoa powder – I use Dutch process cocoa powder.
+It’s what gives the brownies their dense, dark-chocolate color and texture.

-- Flour - Adds stability to the brownie.
-You can use almond or coconut flour if you want to make it gluten-free.
+- Flour – Adds stability to the brownie.
+To make it gluten-free, you can use almond or coconut flour, too.

 - Coffee – 1 tsp is not much.
 You can add more if you like.
 I prefer a subtle hint of coffee that does not take away from my distinct brownie taste.